geekusa/nlp-text-analytics/README.md

 it to the directory _bin/nltk_data/tokenizers/punkt_ and _bin/nltk_data/tokenizers/punkt/PY3_

 ### Release Notes
 Added GMeans as Clustering Algorithm option in Clustering dashboard.
 Updated splunklib from 1.6.16 to 2.0.2.
+Updated nltk library from 3.4.5 to 3.9.1 (which also requires now using libraries from Python for Scientific Computing app)